I am worried about a friend/peer at TCNJ. What is the best way to get them help?

 Is the information I share private?

 Information shared with the TCNJ Cares staff becomes part of a student’s educational record and is thus protected under the Family Educational Rights and Privacy Act (FERPA).
-FERPA dictates that among other things, 1) students are allowed access to view their own educational records (by appointment), and 2) information in the record may only be shared with the explicit permission of the student or when there is an exception that allows sharing.
+FERPA dictates that, among other things, 1) students are allowed access to view their own educational records (by appointment), and 2) information in the record may only be shared with the explicit permission of the student or when there is an exception that allows sharing.
 In all cases, we take students’ privacy seriously and take appropriate steps to safeguard records/information.
-Further, all records/information are used with the goal of providing assistance and support.
+Further, all records/information are used to provide assistance and support.
 You can access additional information about FERPA.

-What is the difference between Case Management and MHS?
+What is the difference between Case Management and CAPS?

 Case Management provides problem-solving support, resources, and advocacy for external challenges that are impacting a student’s personal and/or academic success.
-A case manager’s role is similar to a social worker.
+A case manager’s role is similar to that of a non-clinical social worker.
+We work with the student to provide holistic wrap-around support for students experiencing any number of challenges.
+Case managers work with students to gain access to the specific resources they need to be successful at TCNJ.

 Are case managers therapists?